Qcza/qCMS/README.md

 # qCMS
-Simple CMS based on MEAN with Angular2.
+quickCMS based on MEAN with Angular2.